-There is a famous story that Walt Disney himself was not impressed when he saw a cowboy who should have been in Frontierland walking through Tommorowland in Disneyland.
+There is a famous story that Walt Disney was not impressed when he saw a cowboy who should have been in Frontierland walking through Tomorrowland in Disneyland.

 What if Cast Members and service vehicles could actually travel underneath the new park?
 There the idea of the Disney World Tunnels was born.

 You may be surprised to learn though that the Disney World tunnels in Magic Kingdom are actually at ground level.
 How can this be?
-Because of the water line on the land it simply wasn’t possible to dig down far at all.
+Because of the water line on the land, it simply wasn’t possible to dig down far at all.

 You won’t know it but when you walk along Main Street you are walking on the higher floors with the Disney World tunnels beneath you.

-There are color coded signs to help Cast Members find their way around.
+There are color-coded signs to help Cast Members find their way around.
 They travel around in electrical powered vehicles which look something like golf carts.

 The Disney World Magic Kingdom Cast Members can travel around Magic Kingdom without being seen.
 So there will not be a repeat of Walt’s experience.
 You will never see a cowboy unless you are in Frontierland!

 AVAC is the answer.
 It uses compressed air to speed garbage at 60 miles per hour to a centralized processing system for recycling and disposal.

-This is a fascinating look behind the scenes and includes a look inside the utilidors.
-This 4.5 hour walking tour of the Magic Kingdom is open to those aged 16 and over only.
+This is a fascinating look behind the scenes and includes a look inside the Utilidors.
+This 5 hour walking tour of the Magic Kingdom is open to those aged 16 and over only.
 Make sure to book ahead by calling 407 WDW TOUR.